spacelift-io/user-documentation/docs/integrations/cloud-providers/azure.md

 ### Configuring Azure permissions

 Now that you have granted admin consent, a new Enterprise Application will be created for your integration in Azure.
-You can view this in the [Enterprise Applications](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/) section of Azure Active Directory:
+You can view this in the [Enterprise Applications](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/){: rel="nofollow"} section of Azure Active Directory:

 ![](https://lh4.googleusercontent.com/Gfv5uKYvNuVQ9_CgZXO_aYA8m52m9zQ_aw3vG6BEDOVYNrXTczR6BkPBpYIU8JcpRuY8keionc4zIV-d99Ogkfar28CU6wyIOQ3kjSDBSLoURQsRVto0nwxBmbdbHW9SP9ygoFf1=s0)